The photographs in this series capture ordinary life – its familiarity, beauty and ephemeral pleasure.

 I was 16 years old the first time I made a picture like this.
-It was 1975.
-A passing-period bottleneck halted progress up the stairwell of my small school.
-Impatient, I stood with my notebook pressed against my chest, watching the boys lope downward.
+It was 1975, and a passing-period bottleneck halted progress up the stairwell of my small high school.
+Impatient, I stood with my textbooks pressed against my chest, watching the boys lope downward.
 One in class of 89 students, by the time I reached that stairwell, everything and everyone in the school was well known, and I chafed against sameness of our days.

 In that instant, however, I was overcome by a desire to preserve the familiar before it washed into the flat sea of lost memory.
 Following the light from the window on the landing below to the well-known faces of the descending students, I closed my eyes tightly, and made a mental picture.
 This experience spawned a lifelong practice of capturing the infinite pleasure of ordinary life.